betaorbust/babel-plugin-groundskeeper-willie/README.md

 ## What's a pragma?
 For the purposes of our little plugin, pragmas are comments that have an opening tag, and a closing tag, with a provided name.
-The pragma may appear in either a line comment or a block comment.
+The pragma may appear in either a line comment or a block comment, and look like HTML/XML-esq open and close tags.

 ```javascript
 //<thisIsAPragma>